inigo-irigaray/Training-Robotic-Arms-DDPG-QRD3PG-PPO/README.md

 · Describe the environment

-· Present an overview of DRL
+· Present an overview of DRL policy gradients

 ## 2. DDPG